 Shortly after take-off, I'm offered the choice of two meals and I select the fishcakes.

-Being brutally honest, this meal is underwhelming – no flavour and presentation is lacking.
+To be brutally honest, this meal is underwhelming – no flavour and presentation are lacking.
 Many Asian-based airlines are able to differentiate their in-air offering with exciting regional cuisine (think Thai Airways), but Malaysia Airlines is a fail here.

 Soon after the meal, everyone settles into some TV as there isn't time for a movie with only 30 minutes to go.
 I decide to not even turn on the entertainment system.